Mobile phone versionWhat is this?

 Mosaic Cross

-Mosaic has two meanings:
+Mosaic has two definitions:

-• It is a decoration or picture or made from pieces of pieces of inlaid stone, glass, etc. invariably in different colours.
-These pieces and colours are usually arranged arbitrarily, although in some applications, like the pixels you are seeing on your PC screen now, each piece has a deliberate colour and position to form a larger picture.
+These pieces and colours are usually arranged arbitrarily, although in some applications, like the pixels you are seeing on your PC or smartphone screen now, each piece has a deliberate colour and position to form a larger picture.
 This technology is also used to give a mosaic effect on an image of somebody's face, to hide their identity.
 The word mosaic is used as a noun, adjective or verb.

-• The other meaning is always as an adjective and the word is always capitalised.
-It is used to relate to the prophet Moses (as in Mosaic Law, Mosaic period, Mosaic Judaism, etc).
+The other meaning is always as an adjective and the word is always capitalised.
+It is used to relate to the prophet Moses (as in Mosaic Law, Mosaic period, Mosaic Judaism, etc.)

-Since Moses was born well over 1,000 years before the Cross became a Christian symbol, the former definition is understood when referring to the Mosaic Cross, that is, a cross brightened up with small coloured segments.
+Since Moses was born well over 1,000 years before the Cross became a Christian symbol, the former definition is understood when referring to the 'mosaic cross', that is, a cross brightened up with small coloured segments.
 (See also Rainbow Cross.)

 random mosaic pieces

-Although a Mosaic Cross is divided into pieces, the profile is preserved.
-Just as a rainbow is the sum of all its colours, the human race is the sum of people from all races and beliefs.
+Just as a rainbow is the sum of all its colours, the human race is the sum of all people.
+And Jesus died for us all.